intel/platform-aware-scheduling/README.md

  **2 dontschedule** strategy has multiple rules, each with a metric name and operator and a target.
 A pod with this policy will never be scheduled on a node breaking any one of these rules.
  - example: **dontschedule** if **gpu_usage** is **GreaterThan 10**

- **3 deschedule** is consumed by the Telemetry Policy Controller.
+ **3 deschedule** is consumed by the extender.
 If a pod with this policy is running on a node that violates it can be descheduled with the kubernetes descheduler.
 - example: **deschedule** if **network_bandwidth_percent_free** is **LessThan 10**

 The policy definition section below describes how to actually create these strategies in a kubernetes cluster.